 - You can save your application and come back to it later if you need.

-If you already have a Step up for Students scholarship you may transfer to Mangrove Sarasota and bring your scholarship funds with you.
+If you already have a Step up for Students scholarship you may transfer to Mangrove School of Sarasota and bring your scholarship funds with you.

 Students will no longer be required to attend a public school before becoming eligible for a scholarship.